 - If violations are noted, clearly explain the noncompliant issues and the actions that need to be taken to address them.
 If the facility representative is not available, telephone the facility as soon as possible so the facility can begin to address any noncompliant issues as soon as possible.

 - Remain professional and do not argue with the facility representative.

 - Where violations are present, explain the importance of a timely and adequate response to each violation.

-- To the extent you are able, provide technical assistance to resolve violations or other problems.
+- To the extent you are able, provide technical or compliance assistance to resolve violations or other problems.

 - Where violations are present, explain the department’s policy on conference, conciliation and persuasion (CC&P).
 The inspector may initiate CC&P during the exit briefing where appropriate.
 Consult Inspection and Enforcement (I&E) manuals, as appropriate, for CC&P discussion.

 - State the anticipated timing of the completion of the inspection report, including any additional time that may be needed for sample analysis.

 - Thank the facility representative for assistance with the inspection.

 - If not provided earlier, leave a business card or other contact information with the representative.

 - Exit the facility.